arh-eu/gds-java-sdk/README.md

 };
 ```

-Note: the GDS may also send an attachment request - `onAttachmentRequest4(MessageHeaderBase header, MessageData4AttachmentRequest request)` - to the client.
+Note: the GDS may also send an attachment request

+- `onAttachmentRequest4(MessageHeaderBase hu.arheu.gds.message.header, MessageData4AttachmentRequest request)` - to the
+  client.

 #### AUTOMATIC PUSHING

 A user may be interested in data or changes in specific data.
-The criteria system, based on which data may be of interest to the user, is included in the configuration of the delivered system.
+The criteria system, based on which data may be of
-This data is sent automatically by the GDS.
+interest to the user, is included in the configuration of the delivered system.
+This data is sent automatically by the
+GDS.
 For these, you should also send an ACK back for the same reason.

 ```java
 GDSMessageListener listener = new GDSMessageListener() {